 S-adenosyl-L-methionine (SAMe) is a compound found naturally in the body.
 SAMe helps produce and regulate hormones and maintain cell membranes.

-A synthetic version of SAMe is available as a dietary supplement in the U.S. In Europe, SAMe is a prescription drug.
+A synthetic version of SAMe is available as a dietary supplement in the U.S. In some countries in Europe, SAMe is a prescription drug.

-SAMe can be taken orally, intravenously or through a muscular injection.
-People generally use SAMe to treat osteoarthritis, liver disease and depression.
+SAMe can be taken orally, through a muscular injection or by IV.
+People generally use SAMe to treat depression, osteoarthritis and liver disease.
 However, SAMe can also interact with antidepressant medications.

 Research on SAMe use for specific conditions shows:

 - Liver disease.
-It's not clear if SAMe is beneficial for people who have liver disease.
+More studies are needed to determine whether SAMe is beneficial for people who have liver disease.

 - Osteoarthritis.
 Many studies comparing the use of SAMe with nonsteroidal anti-inflammatory drugs showed that each provided similar pain relief and improvement in joint function, but SAMe produced fewer side effects.
 A smaller number of studies haven't shown the same results.

 SAMe appears to be safe and might be effective in treating depression and osteoarthritis.
 However, SAMe might interact with antidepressants.
 Don't use SAMe and prescription antidepressants together.